Search for a Student Organization

 AggieLife is our online portal for all registered student organizations (RSOs).
 Here, you can learn more about what they do and find links to their websites, Facebook pages etc.

-Create a profile on AggieLife using your UC Davis Kerberos ID and password to get the best experience using the site.
+Access AggieLife using your UC Davis Kerberos ID and password to get the best experience using the site.
 Once you are logged in, you can directly send messages to RSO leaders.

 gotta get involved workshops

 Getting involved in a student organization is the best way to make connections with other students and enhance your student experience!
 Whether it be virtual or in-person, the Center for Student Involvement is here to show you how to find an organization, different types of involvement, and what community at UC Davis looks like.